FG, Chinese Firm Sign Contract for $3.9bn Abuja-Itakpe-Warri Rail Line - THISDAYLIVE

 He explained that the good working relationship Nigeria has with the company was the reason other companies have not been engaged by the country.

-Acccording to him, the PPP agreement was better than going to borrow the huge sum of money required for the construction of the new phase of the rail line, adding: “if we raise our equity, they will raise theirs.
+According to him, the PPP agreement was better than going to borrow the huge sum of money required for the construction of the new phase of the rail line, adding that: “If we raise our equity, they will raise theirs.
 But largely, the funds will come from China.”

-Amaechi also called for the localisation of railway technology, noting that from the history of China railway construction, China localised the American technology.

-The first American company that started railway construction in China was GE, he said.
+Amaechi also called for the localisation of railway technology, noting that from the history of China railway construction, China localised the American technology, adding that the first American company that started railway construction in China was GE.

 He revealed that it was imperative to instruct both CCECC and CRCC to realise the need for local participation of both Nigerian engineers and contractors.

-“We need you to work with us to develop the knowledge of Nigerians, that’s why we emphasise on you building universities and provide us with lecturers until we can train our own lecturers.
+“We need you to work with us to develop the knowledge of Nigerians; that is why we emphasise on you building universities and provide us with lecturers until we can train our own lecturers.

 On his part, the Vice President of China Railway Construction Corporation (CRCC), Wang Wenzhong, while appreciating the support of the minister and the ministry on behalf of the 300,000 staff of CRCC, congratulated him on his reappointment .